flmmartins/my-windows-provisioning/README.md

 And your are done!

-PS: You can also RDP to this Windows by using $vagrant rdp.
+PS: You can also RDP to this Windows by using `vagrant rdp`.